wp-plugins/multibanco-e-ou-payshop-by-lusopay/readme.txt

 English below

 (PORTUGU&Ecirc;S)
-Método de pagamento que permite efetuar pagamentos Multibanco e / ou Payshop.
-Permite gerar referências Multibanco e / ou Payshop na sua loja online, pode ser paga numa Caixa Automática ou no home banking, e no caso da Payshop nos repectivos agentes.
+M&eacute;todo de pagamento que permite efetuar pagamentos Multibanco e / ou Payshop.
+Permite gerar refer&ecirc;ncias Multibanco e / ou Payshop na sua loja online, pode ser paga numa Caixa Autom&aacute;tica ou no home banking, e no caso da Payshop nos repectivos agentes.

 (ENGILSH)
 Payment method that allows you to make payments by Multibanco (ATM) and / or Payshop.
 Allows the issuance of references Multibanco (ATM) and / or Payshop in your online store, which can be paid in Multibanco or home banking network, and in the case of Payshop in the respective agents (Portugal only).